masonyekta/envato-purchase-verifier/README.md

 # Envato Purchase Verifier using Next.js

-This is a purchase verifier for Envator using Next.js with Tailwind CSS.
+This is a purchase verifier for Envato using Next.js with Tailwind CSS.
 It uses the [Envato package](https://www.npmjs.com/package/envato) to verify a purchase and displays some relevant information.

 ![Preview](https://i.imgur.com/HJNWXj9.jpg)